18 September 2018

 Swoole: Is it Node in PHP or am I wrong?

 Many PHP developers are green with envy when thinking about their colleagues who use Node.
 Asynchronous Node systems are sharing the codebase between protocols and serve them right out of the code.
 This really makes one wonder about switching to Node.
 Well, actually something resembling Node in PHP has been added as an extension.
 And it’s called Swoole.

 Node in PHP?
 What is that Swoole thing?

 Swoole works as an extension to PHP and it’s written in C. Sounds promising, right?
-Hosting HTTP server with PHP?
+Hosting an HTTP server with PHP?
 Websockets in PHP itself?
-Many other possibilities, some looking exotic?
-And all this with keeping high performance.
+Many other possibilities, some looking exotic, all while keeping high performance?
 Let’s check it out!